-The NATIONAL ASSOCIATION OF REALTORSŪ dues are $120 per member for 2017 and for 2018.
-This amount is billed to all active REALTORŪ and REALTORŪ Associate members through their primary local association and is due and owing to NAR by Jan.
+The NATIONAL ASSOCIATION OF REALTORS® dues are $150 per member for 2020 and $150 per member 2021.
+This amount is billed to all active REALTOR® and REALTOR® Associate members through their primary local association and is due and owing to NAR by Jan.
 1. Brokers are also assessed NAR dues times the number of non-member salespersons, if any, in their office.
 National dues are pro-rated monthly for new members based on the join date.
 This proration only applies in the calendar year the member joins NAR.
 Thereafter, full year dues are due and owing by January 1.
-The waiver of NAR dues for REALTORSŪ and their spouses called up from reserves to active duty deployment approved for the 2002 dues after the 9/11/01 tragedies, has been extended to cover dues for 2018.
+The waiver of NAR dues for REALTORS® and their spouses called up from reserves to active duty deployment approved for the 2002 dues after the 9/11/01 tragedies, has been extended to cover dues for 2021.
 Please note that this does not apply to career military.

-The Special Assessment for the Consumer Advertising Campaign (formerly known as Public Awareness Campaign) is $35 for 2017 and 2018.
-The assessment is billed to all active REALTORŪ and REALTORŪ Associate members through their primary local association and is due and owing to NAR by Jan.
+The Special Assessment for the Consumer Advertising Campaign (formerly known as Public Awareness Campaign) is $35 for 2020 and 2021.
+The assessment is billed to all active REALTOR® and REALTOR® Associate members through their primary local association and is due and owing to NAR by Jan.
 1. This assessment is not pro-rated.
 New members will owe the full $35 when joining NAR.
 The Consumer Advertising Campaign special assessment is not charged to Institute Affiliate members, nor is it charged for non-members salespersons.
-It is also not charged for National REALTORŪ Emeritus.
+It is also not charged for National REALTOR® Emeritus.

-Compliance with the Tax Reform Act of 1993 requires that the portion of dues attributable to lobbying and political activities at the State and Federal levels of government be considered nondeductible for income tax purposes.
+Compliance with the Tax Reform Act of 1993, as amended by the Tax Cuts and Jobs Act of 2017, requires that the portion of dues attributable to lobbying and political activities at the Local, State and Federal levels of government be considered nondeductible for income tax purposes.
 This nondeductible portion must be disclosed to members on their dues invoice each year.

 In addition, contributions (including member dues) to NAR are not tax deductible as charitable contributions.
 However, they may be tax deductible under other provisions of the Internal Revenue Code.

-Remember, for those of you who may combine both the dues ($120) and Consumer Advertising assessment ($35) into one line on your dues, you need to make sure your members know that the non-deductibility percentage applies only to the $120, not to $155.
+Remember, for those of you who may combine both the dues for 2020 and 2021 ($150) and Consumer Advertising assessment ($35) into one line on your dues, you need to make sure your members know that the non-deductibility percentage applies only to the $150, not to $185.
 The $35 is fully deductible.